Interpretable Visualizations of Data Spaces for Classification Problems: Results and Discussion

 In this case study, we use PCovC to reveal a latent space that discriminates chemicals based on their neurotoxicity.
 More specifically, we leverage the dataset and classification procedures discussed in \cite{wu_trade-off_2021}, which itself contains a processed subset of 68 bioassay endpoints for 7,660 molecules from the Tox21 dataset \cite{richard_tox21_2021}.
 We use a subset of this dataset, focusing only on the three assays that measure the potential for compounds to disrupt the acetylcholinesterase pathway.
 Since acetylcholinesterase is responsible for terminating synaptic transmission in the brain, these assays are considered as good indicators of neurotoxicity \cite{li_profiling_2021}.
 Within the dataset, these assays are labeled ``tox21-ache-p1 (-1)'', ``tox21-ache-p3 (-1)'', and ``tox21-ache-p5 (-1)''.
 We will refer to molecules / data points considered ``active antagonists'' for a given assay as ``toxic'' and ``inactive'' as ``non-toxic.''
 Following procedure from \cite{wu_trade-off_2021}, we generate the RDKit fingerprint \cite{landrum_rdkitrdkit_2025}, which encodes molecular topology by mapping atom connectivity and local structure into a compact, sparse binary representation.
 We then use PCovC to create a map that delineates chemicals by the ``tox21-ache-p3 (-1)'' assay.

 First, we compare the mapping results of PCovC as a function of our mixing parameter, $\alpha$, in Fig.~\ref{fig:pcovc_tox}.
-As expected, a PCA map of this dataset reflects little distinction between toxic and non-toxic molecules, where a subsequent analysis via logistic regression labels all data points as ``non-toxic,'' i.e., the majority population of the dataset. \diff{As shown in the SI, using nonlinear unsupervised dimensionality reduction algorithms such as t-SNE or UMAP also fails to distinguish toxic molecules from non-toxic molecules.} As $\alpha$ is lowered and the classification task bears more weight in Eq.~\eqref{eq:pcovr_objective}, the activity cliff becomes clearer and our predictive power improves, even superceding that of logistic regression on the full-dimensional data.
-It is worth noting that the best performance, unlike PCovR, comes from a lower $\alpha$ value than 0.5 -- this is likely due to the class imbalance within this dataset, and demonstrates the benefits of the tunability of PCovC.
+As expected, a PCA map of this dataset reflects little distinction between toxic and non-toxic molecules, where a subsequent analysis via logistic regression labels all data points as ``non-toxic,'' i.e., the majority population of the dataset.
+As shown in App.~D, nonlinear unsupervised dimensionality reduction algorithms such as t-SNE or UMAP also fail to distinguish toxic molecules from non-toxic molecules.
+As $\alpha$ is lowered and the classification task bears more weight in Eq.~\eqref{eq:pcovr_objective}, the activity cliff becomes clearer and our predictive power improves, even superceding that of logistic regression on the full-dimensional data.

 For comparison, LDA produces a map very similar to PCovC at $\alpha=0$, wherein only the labels inform the projector matrix.
 This still performs better in subsequent classification tasks than PCA (and marginally worse than analogous PCovC maps).
 However, consider the implications of using a single-dimensional map to analyze the decisions made by a classification algorithm.
 This single-dimensional map can only reflect one dimension of chemical diversity, and all other informative dimensions are lost.
 Therefore, molecules that are similar in this first dimension, but otherwise dissimilar, cannot be distinguished.
 Furthermore, the orthogonal dimensions, such as the ``y'' axis in Fig.~\ref{fig:pcovc_tox} also carry scientific relevance -- these dimensions identify molecular characteristics that do \emph{not} influence the classification of the data points.